taublast/DrawnUi.Maui/README.md

 * Images loaded and converted for skia format are cached on a per-app run basis.

 * When an image fails to load then if the app was offline the image will get its method `ReloadSource` invoked.
-So when you go online your missing images will get automatically loded!
+So when you go online your missing images will get automatically loaded!

 * 'SkiaScroll' can also control the loading of images via `VelocityImageLoaderLock` property, that would lock and unlock loading of images globally in case of a huge velocity scroll.

 Base control for using images is `SkiaImage` with many virtuals to be easily subclassed for your needs.
 The `Source` property is a usual maui `ImageSource`.
 `SkiaImageManager` loads platform sources and converts them to skia format.
-It falls back to default maui methods for loading `ImageSource` in some cases.
+It falls back to default MAUI methods for loading `ImageSource` in some cases.

 On Android the `Glide` library is used for loading urls.
-It caches images, making it so if the app is offline it still gets its images from cache if they were loaded previously.
+It caches images, making it so that if the app is offline it still gets its images from cache if they were loaded previously.

 ### Gestures